JamesClarkeFP/write-a-story/README.md

 # IDENTIFIABLE OBJECTIVES
 Solution objective:
-To allow multiple people across different devices to write a chapter of a story each
+To allow multiple people across different devices to each write a chapter of the same story

 Specifications:
 User sign up